memflask/og-aws/amis.md

 **Amazon Linux package versions:** [By default](https://aws.amazon.com/amazon-linux-ami/faqs/#lock), instances based on Amazon Linux AMIs are configured point to the latest versions of packages in Amazon’s package repository.

+## what is posible issues if the package versions are not locked ?

 This means that the package versions that get installed are not locked and it is possible for changes, including breaking ones, to appear when applying updates in the future.